[Holodeck –

 Once they run out, that’s it.
 We can’t replicate new ones.

-CHAKOTAY: It might be possible to switch over some circuits to
+CHAKOTAY: It might be possible to switch over some systems to

 conventional isolinear circuits.